womblee/instant_replay_patcher/README.md

-# No Shadowplay BS - Remove
+# No Shadowplay BS - Remove restrictions
 Removes the 'restricted content' error from Shadowplay by patching out the code that prevents recording.